 Talk with NYPA about community solar implementation today.
 Contact us to learn more.

 JFK International Airport is one of the largest and busiest in the world.
 The Port Authority teamed up with NYPA to design and implement one of New York's largest solar + storage projects, with 13 MW of solar generation and 7.5 MW of on-site battery storage.

 JFK will benefit from clean solar energy, and through SunPower, will provide excess power to the local community grid – resulting in cheaper energy for the airport, a resilient infrastructure, and a lower carbon footprint for its neighbors.

 The Result: Once completed, the project will eliminate almost 6,700 tons of annual CO2 emissions – the equivalent of taking almost 1,500 cars off the road each year.

 Local governments, state agencies, businesses, and not-for-profits such as hospitals and universities are all eligible to site community solar on their properties.
 We work with you to understand your needs and goals.
 We can help determine if it makes financial sense for you to build out on-site solar for your own use, or to develop this as a community solar project to derive revenue from lease payments.
-Other companies may charge for this service, but with NYPA, we provide the initial solar consultation at no charge.
+Our expert team of advisors can work with you to understand your goals, look at the feasibility of your site, develop cost-benefit analyses, and answer your questions to tell you if solar is right for you.

 Community solar is for customers who seek to generate revenue by leasing large parcels of real estate to a solar developer.
 With community solar, customers lease their land to developers who then install and maintain the solar panels.
 The customer can use up to 40% of this solar power, and the developer sells the remaining power to the local community.